varunpareek690/major-project-decentralized-web3-file-sharing-system/code-crafter/1-torrent-files.md

 # Understanding `.torrent` Files

-A `.torrent` file is a **metadata file used by the BitTorrent protocol** to facilitate peer-to-peer file sharing.
-It does **not contain the actual content** being shared, but it contains all the information peers need to download and verify the data.
+A `.torrent` file is a **metapayload file used by the BitTorrent protocol** to facilitate peer-to-peer file sharing.
+It does **not contain the actual content** being shared, but it contains all the information peers need to download and verify the payload.

 `.torrent` files are **bencoded**, which makes them compact, deterministic, and suitable for distributed systems.